Shahidur Rahman Shantoo: Club career

 In 1966, after giving his SSC examination in Rangpur, he moved to Dhaka.
-His football career started the same year for Azad Sporting Club in the Dhaka League, after impressing Azad coach Ranjit Das.
+His football career started the same year for Azad Sporting Club in the First Division, after impressing Azad coach Ranjit Das.
 However, before playing domestic football in Dhaka, he played in the inter-district team for Rangpur and the divisional team for Rajshahi, where his team reached the district final against Dhaka.
-He made a name for himself while playing for the Pakistan's two biggest clubs at the time Dhaka Wanderers and Mohammedan SC, before Bangladesh's independence.
+He made a name for himself while playing for the Pakistan's two biggest clubs at the time, Dhaka Wanderers and Mohammedan SC, before Bangladesh's independence.

 International career

 Pakistan national team

-In 1967, after making his move to Dhaka Wanderers, Shantoo was one of the only four East Pakistani players who were called up to the Pakistan national football team for the 1967 RCD Cup.
-The other players being Golam Sarwar Tipu, Pratap Shankar Hazra and Hafizuddin Ahmed.
-He went onto represent Pakistan during the 1969 RCD Cup in Ankara, Turkey and also during the Friendship Cup held in Iran the same year.
-In 1970, he also played for East Pakistan team in Nepal.
+In 1967, after making his move to Dhaka Wanderers, he trialed for the Pakistan national football team.
+In March 1968, he played in test matches against Soviet club FC Kairat in home venue, and the next year he featured against CSKA Moscow during their tour to Pakistan in February 1969.
+He went on to represent Pakistan as starting goalkeeper during the 1969 Friendship Cup held in Iran, and the 1969 RCD Cup in Ankara, Turkey the same year.
+The next year, he represented Pakistan Football Federation XI at the 1970 Friendship Cup in Iran.